Tennis Australia: Australian Open

 The first Australian Open was held in 1905 with only seventeen participants.
-By 1924, Australian Open was a national event and it was hosted by different states every year.
+By 1924, the Australian Open was a national event and it was hosted by different states every year.
 Since 1972, the Australian Open has only been held in Melbourne, Victoria.
-Women tennis tournaments were only included in the Australian Open from 1922.
-From 1969, the Australian Open allowed all players and professionals to compete in the tournament.
+Women's tennis tournaments were only included in the Australian Open from 1922.
+In 1969, the Australian Open allowed all players and professionals to compete in the tournament.

 The Australian Open Series

-The Australian Open Series tournaments are pro tournaments held prior to the start of Australian Open tournament.
+The Australian Open Series tournaments are pro tournaments held prior to the start of the Australian Open tournament.
 The Series’ tournaments include: